qangelot/real_estate_streamlit/README.md

 # Streamlit app about DVF datasets

 That repository contains the Streamlit dataviz app itself aswell as the scripts and notebooks necessary to explore and preprocess the DVF datasets coming from https://www.data.gouv.fr/fr/datasets/demandes-de-valeurs-foncieres/ website.
-There is 5 of them : 2016/2017/2018/2019/2020.
+There is 6 of them : 2016, 2017, 2018, 2019, 2020 and 2021.

 ## Prerequisites